MMKahn/Project2/README.md

 ## Overview

-The purpose and overall goal of this vignette is to instruct the user on how to contact an API using functions we created to query, parse, and return data in a well-structured format.
+The purpose and overall goal of this vignette is provide instruction on how to contact an API using functions we created to query, parse, and return data in a well-structured format.
 These functions drive a basic exploratory analysis.